Mr. Thomas Weigert joined the Go Wipes advisory board to provide his broad machinery, process and application knowledge of nonwoven production.

 David M. Jackson

 David M Jackson completed a BSc.
-Chemical Engineering at UC Swansea in 1976.
-He then went on to complete an MSChE at University of Washington Seattle in 1978.
+Chemical Engineering at UC Swansea (Wales) in 1976, then went on to complete an MSChE at University of Washington (Seattle) in 1978.
 David was a Senior Technical Leader at Kimberly Clark for 38+ years at headquarters sites in Wisconsin and Georgia, with a primary focus on nonwoven composites for wiping, absorbency, disposable elastic composites and treatment chemistry and processes.
-After recently taking retirement, David has started a non-wovens consultancy, Material/Process Connexxions.
-Recently he is now Chief Technical Officer for WipeFlush Ltd. A start-up producing fully dispersible and environmentally compatible diapers.
-David holds over >50 US patents and > 200 worldwide
+After taking retirement in 2018, David started a non-wovens consultancy, Material/Process Connexxions.
+David holds >60 US materials and process patents and > 200 worldwide

 Phillip Mango has spent almost forty years in nonwovens, starting in 1981 with Air Products and Chemicals, where he was the Manager of the Nonwovens Group.
 Air Products was the major supplier of latex binders to major nonwovens used in wipes, notably airlaid and DRC (double recrepe).
 In 1991, he left Air Products to join Walkisoft USA as Director of Technology.
 Walkisoft was the largest global producer of airlaid at that time.
 Sensing a need for a more innovative, specialty oriented airlaid producer, Mr. Mango started his own airlaid business and designed and built a specialty airlaid line in 1997.
 This company, Airformed Composites, was one of the early developers of commercial multibonded airlaid for baby wipes, as well as other unique products and process advances.
 In 2000, Concert Industries acquired Airformed Composites and Mr. Mango.
 With Concert, Mr. Mango was the Director of Product Development.
 In 2002, Mr. Mango left Concert to start his own consulting business, Phillip Mango Consulting, LLC.
 Over the last 18 years, Mr. Mango has consulted extensively in the wipes market, technology, nonwovens and raw materials.
 He has authored numerous studies on flushable wipes, the global wipes market and technology, and other nonwovens related subjects.